MAS full again after big adoption weekend

-MEMPHIS, Tenn. – A celebration short-lived for Memphis Animal Services.
-Days after getting more than 200 animals adopted or placed in foster homes, the shelter is full again.
+MEMPHIS, Tenn. — A celebration short-lived for Memphis Animal Services.
+The shelter is full again days after getting more than 200 animals adopted or placed in foster homes.

 Shelter directors said 147 cats and dogs were adopted, rescued, or returned to their homes between Friday and Sunday, and 55 went to foster homes.